 There’s a lot of little critters around the islands, and you’ll be walking around the islands exploring almost every day of your trip.
 For trips like this is I would recommend the ExOfficio Breez’R Shirt.
 It’s 100% nylon and has “Insect Shield” technology repelling all those creepy crawlers (and mosquitos!)
 We traveled all over Africa on safari with them and avoided many bites.

 A sunhat or baseball cap is never a bad idea when traveling to tropical destinations especially if you are prone to sunburn or have sensitive eyes.

 Beach travel towel

 I always travel with a microfiber travel towel just in case I find myself in a situation without any towels.
-Unless you are camping or staying in a hostel most accommodation will provide you with bath towels, but they won’t want you taking those bath towels ato the beach and ruining.
-The Youphoria travel towel is quick try, antibacterial, and doesn’t hold on to sand like a regular bath towel.
+Unless you are camping or staying in a hostel most accommodations will provide you with bath towels, but they won’t want you taking those bath towels to the beach and ruining them.
+The Youphoria travel towel is quick dry, antibacterial, and doesn’t hold on to sand like a regular bath towel.
 Plus it packs up light and small!

 We found that most Ticos could speak English very well, but it doesn’t hurt to practice your Spanish while in Costa Rica.
 Here’s a small pocket sized one.

 Dry bagDry bags are greatif you’re going to be spending time at the beach.
 They will protect your phone and any other electronics from the ocean, or more importantly if it starts to rain.

 After camping in Africa we learned that a headlamp is never a bad idea.
 Our Black Diamond headlamp came in handy when we did nightwalks in the jungle searching for frogs and again when we were staying at a treehouse community completely off the grid and without power.

 Costa Rica is certainly an easy place to lounge around and do nothing.
 A travel hammock that you can string up between trees or railings is great for those times when you want to relax.